A Watts family website Ministry of Injustice ! CI5 ! Met Police ! West Midlands Police ! Honest !

 - The title Chief Magistrate holds historical and contemporary significance in various legal and governmental systems across the world.
 The Senior District Judge (Chief Magistrate) of England and Wales, as they are known, has a leadership responsibility for the 300-or-so District […]

-- Here are a few examples of dodgy judges, otherwise known as rogue judges, that have been dismissed, disciplined or resigned.
+- Here are a few examples of dodgy judges, otherwise known as rogue judges, that have been dismissed, disciplined, resigned or been badly behaved.
 Some judges even managed to get criminal convictions.
-In my opinion, these judges are almost as questionable as the Sussex […]
+Someone sent a little legal valentines love by post […]

 - Solicitors from Hell (www.solicitorsfromhell.co.uk) was a website that gained notoriety for allowing users to post negative reviews and complaints about solicitors and legal professionals.
 Created by Rick Kordowski, the site became a platform for airing grievances and sharing experiences related […]